 The proper weather systems, at the right time, to aid moth migration into the state.

 Attractive and suitable sites for egg laying that will be planted are planted to susceptible crops (e.g., late emerging corn).

 Conditions favorable for black cutworm egg and larva survival.

 Although infestations can be devastating, the rarity of black cutworm problems indicates that insurance management tactics for black cutworm seldom pay.

 Two or more generations of the black cutworm occur in Minnesota.
 Typically, only the first generation larvae, produced by migrant moths, are damaging to corn.

 Radar studies in the 1980s found most evening migrating insects move at an altitude of 1700 feet or so.
-Wind trajectories can be used to estimate where a significant immigration event (8 or moths / 2 consecutive nights) might have originated.
+You can use wind trajectories to estimate where a significant immigration event (eight or more moths over two consecutive nights) might have originated.
 Migration south in the late summer and fall is assisted by southerly flows associated with cold fronts.

 The overwintering cutworm species lay eggs based on soil type and previous year’s vegetation.

 Black cutworm moths arriving in Minnesota seek out areas with crop debris, sheltered areas and low spots in the field to lay eggs.
 Early-season weed growth is very attractive to the moths.
 Areas with dense populations of winter annual (e.g. shepherdspurse, Capsella bursa-pastoris L.) and early-spring emerging (e.g., lambsquarters, Chenopodium album L.) broadleaf weeds in fields are often infested.